-Parrots should eat raw or cooked carrots because they’re among the best sources of beta-carotene (an orange or red pigment called carotenoids), preventing vitamin A deficiencies (hypovitaminosis A).
+Yes, parrots can eat raw and cooked carrots.
+They’re among the best sources of beta-carotene (an orange or red pigment called carotenoids), preventing vitamin A deficiencies.

-The antioxidant-rich properties of carrots are essential for birds’ health, assisting with weight control and potentially keeping high cholesterol and heart disease at bay.
+The antioxidant-rich properties of carrots are essential for parrots’ health, assisting with weight control and warding against high cholesterol and heart disease.

-Carrot tops or greens are a good source of calcium, which is essential for strong bones, eggshells, and feathers.
-They’re also a rich source of soluble and insoluble fiber while low in fat and calories.
+Carrot tops or greens contain calcium, which is essential for bones, feathers, and eggshells.
+Carrots are also a good source of soluble and insoluble fiber while low in fat and calories.

 Vitamin A (Retinol)

-Vitamin A deficiencies are common in pet parrots, especially those fed all-seed diets, like budgies.
+Vitamin A deficiencies are common in pet parrots, especially those fed all-seed diets.

-Carrots are rich in beta-carotene, which is a provitamin A bioconverted into retinol.
+Carrots are rich in beta-carotene, a provitamin A bioconverted into retinol.
 According to the U.S. Department of Agriculture, 25 grams of cooked carrots contain 4,250 IU of vitamin A.

-Why are the fat-soluble retinoids found in carrots so important to the health of parrots?
+Why are the fat-soluble retinoids found in carrots so beneficial to parrots?
 According to MSD Vet Manual, vitamin A is essential for the following reasons:

-Alternative beta-carotene-rich foods safe for parrots include red peppers, mangos, and papaya.
+Alternative sources of beta-carotene for parrots include red peppers, mangos, and papaya.

 Hydration Levels